0dpe/Linux-Journey/Linux Journey.md

    }
    ```
    The `programs.kitty.shellIntegration.enableZshIntegration` Home Manager option is not set because it does not actually achieve [shell integration](https://sw.kovidgoyal.net/kitty/shell-integration/#shell-integration "Kitty Documentation").
 Although kitty uses `"yes"` and `"no"`, Home Manager converts `true` and `false` to the strings. `''` defines multi-line strings in nix.
+1. Connect to internet.
+Use `# nixos-rebuild switch`.

 ### Installing Firefox
 In nixpkgs, `*-bin` means precompiled binary; `*-unwrapped` means not wrapped by NixOS.